 While both the Child-Pugh score and MELD score examine the quality of your liver, and assess how severe disease is in the organ, there are significant differences between the two.
 The main difference is that the Child-Pugh score analyzes the severity of long-term liver disease, and puts you in classes based on the severity.
 This can help map out a treatment plan.

 This is different than the MELD score, which determines whether the level of your liver disease calls for a transplant and affects your standing on a waiting list.
 Furthermore, your MELD score will be recalculated from time-to-time to see if your disease has worsened and if your place on the waiting list needs to be changed.

 The PELD score (Pediatric End-stage Liver Disease) is a version of the MELD score for children under the age of 12.
 Like the MELD score, it’s used to prioritize patients for liver transplant.

 Part of the diagnosis and treatment portion of liver disease is a Child-Pugh score for the prognosis of liver failure.
 It serves as a marker for liver function and helps determine appropriate treatment.

-In end-stage liver disease, liver functions decline to a point where the only option becomes liver transplantation.
-To get on the UNOS transplantation list, you need a MELD score — or PELD score if you’re under age 12.
+In end-stage liver disease, liver functions decline to a point where the only option is transplantation.
+To get on the UNOS transplant list, you need a MELD score — or PELD score if you’re under age 12.